subsquid/specs/network-rfc/11_portal_api.md

 This response indicates that the `parentHash` of the first block requested by the query does not match `query.parentBlockHash`.

-Endpoint returns a JSON object with a single `lastBlocks` array — a list of previous blocks that belong to the current chain.
+The response body is a JSON object with a single `previousBlocks` array — the list of previous blocks that belong to the current chain.

 The list contains `{number, hash}` pairs and may have an arbitrary length, but is guaranteed to contain at least the parent of the first requested block.